oscaralejandro1907/algorithm-examples-in-c-sharp/README.md

 # algorithm-examples-in-c-sharp

 ## grasp-orienteering-problem
 A Greedy Randomized Adaptive Search Procedure (GRASP) for finding the most rewarding path within a travel budget.
+Orienteering is a sport in which start and end points are specified along with other locations.
+These other locations have associated scores.
+In a fixed amount of time, Competitors seek to visit, a subset of these locations on the way from the start point to the endpoint to maximize the total score.

 ## greedy-heuristic-set-covering
 A greedy heuristic to solve the set covering problem.